At a Glance

 A transparent, consistent, and defined financial policy can alleviate both A/R issues and patient frustration.
 Consider creating a policy that addresses the following issues:

 - Co-pays/deductibles.
 Will you collect before a patient sees a provider or send a patient statement afterward?
 Does a high deductible impact when or how you will collect payment?

 - Insurance billing.
 Who is financially responsible if a claim is denied?

-— Referrals and pre-authorizations.
-Are these the patient’s responsibility to obtain or the front office staff’s responsibility to verify?
+- Referrals and pre-authorizations.
+Are these the patient’s responsibility to obtain or the office staff’s responsibility to capture?

 - Patients without insurance (self-pay).
 When will you collect a payment, and what schedule is acceptable?